Blog

 Last night, Cloudflare experienced one of their biggest outages in the past decade.
 Almost all websites behind Cloudflare's proxy/DDoS-protection service were offline for anywhere between 1–3 hours.
 That included our own website & application, while our status pages remained online the entire…

-SQL performance improvements: analysing & fixing the slow queries (part 2)
+SQL performance: analysing & fixing slow queries (part 2)

 This is part 2 of a 3-part series on SQL performance improvements.
 A few weeks ago, we massively improved the performance of the dashboard & website by optimizing some of our SQL queries.
 In this post, we'll dive deeper into the optimisations of queries with indexes.
 Table of contents: Ways to…